Check out this useful list of educational resources, CPD modules and videos for GPs, Pharmacists, carers and patients.

 Access accredited educational programs and online learning here.

-Earn 40 Category 1 QI&CPD points from the RACGP by completing the Active Learning Module or e-learning module, The timely diagnosis of dementia.
+Earn 40 Category 1 QI&CPD points by completing The timely diagnosis and improved management of dementia learning module.
 This practical program uses current guidelines and provide resources and tools to improve diagnostic and treatment skills.
+This course is delivered by Reed Exhibitions Australia Pty Ltd in partnership with Dementia Training Australia.

 Gain experience through case studies